HeatherKates/Kates2024NatureComm/README.md

 * This directory includes R scripts used to create the figures in the paper and supplement.

-## Compare_Lihelihood_Ancestral_PresvsAbs
+## Compare_Likelihood_Ancestral_PresvsAbs

-This directory includes files used for the methods section "Comparing the likelihood of ancestral presence vs. absence""
+This directory includes files used for the methods section "Comparing the likelihood of ancestral presence vs. absence".

+We tested evolutionary models with a range of gain and loss rates to see under which relative rates the ancestor of the NFC is more likely to be nodulating than non-nodulating, consistent with the single-gain multiple-loss hypothesis proposed to explain gene presence/absence34.
+Even at the upper limit of the rate of loss tested (when loss of nodulation is over 60 times more likely than gain), a marginal character state reconstruction estimates that the ancestor of the NFC lacks RNS (Supplementary Fig. 8).

+## Dentist

+For our best-fitting model, we estimated uncertainty for all parameter estimates by sampling points around Δ2 from the maximum likelihood estimates using the R package dentist (https://github.com/bomeara/dentist; Supplementary Table 3)

+## Alternative_Backbone_Topology